At A Glance

 - What is going on?!?

 Penn graduates with legal backing are trying to unionize and form a single union than encapsulates all Penn graduate students across all schools and departments.
 We need to be informed, read more….
 We ask that those opposed to the union please sign this petition.
+Check out the GSEG hosted info session on unionization here.
+UPDATE: The petition was submitted to the NLRB on 5/30/17.
+The current bargaining unit is:

 - What can a union affect?